JacobTang06/PropertyPal/README.md

 - Login/Signup Screen
     - [x] Required Story: Users can sign up or login to access the app.
 - Browse Screen (Dashboard)
-    - [ ] Required Story: Users can search for houses around their location.
+    - [x] Required Story: Users can search for houses around a specified location.
 They can refine their search using specific filters.
 - Favorites Screen
-    - [ ] Required Story: Users can view the houses they've liked/pinned.
+    - [x] Required Story: Users can view the houses they've liked/pinned.
 - Profile Screen
     - [ ] Required Story: Users can adjust their settings, manage their account, or log out.
 - Details Screen